foundersandcoders/coursebook/src/course/syllabus/precourse-1/schedule.md

 ## Projects

-Build a website (or two) over the next two weeks.
+Sign up for [JavaScript 30](https://javascript30.com/) and work on the first two projects:

+- JavaScript Drum Kit
+- CSS + JS Clock

 Focus on using Semantic HTML and ensuring the site has 100% in a Lighthouse Accessibility audit.

-Add the websites into your project collection as well as some notes on what you've learnt.
+Add the websites into your project collection as well as some notes on what you've learnt while building them.